Võsu

 Võsu is a small borough (alevik) in Lääne-Viru County, in Haljala Parish, in Estonia.
 It was the administrative centre of Vihula Parish.
-As of 2011 Census, the settlement's population was 334.
+As of the 2011 census, the settlement's population was 334.

+Name

+Võsu was attested in historical sources as Wöso in 1510, Wose in 1586, and Weso in 1726.
+The settlement was named after the Võsu River (attested in 1534 as Fassenbek and Wesenbeck), the name of which is derived from the noun võsa 'brushwood, brush, scrub'.